splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-salesforce-integration.rst

-Once you add all the Apex Classes and Triggers into your Salesforce Sandbox you can deploy it as a ‘change set’ or use the Force IDE.
+Once you add all the Apex Classes and Triggers into your Salesforce Sandbox you can deploy it as a ‘change set' or use the Force IDE.
 More information regarding deploying Apex code to production can be found `here <https://www.salesforce.com/us/developer/docs/apexcode/Content/apex_deploying.htm>`__.